Dimitar Agura: Legacy

 A vigil was held at the Annunciation Church, with military honors delivered by the Ștefan cel Mare Regiment of the Romanian Land Forces.
 This function was attended by the Moldavian Metropolitan, Pimen Georgescu, and an assembly of priests, as well as by several of Agura's colleagues from Sofia (including Miletich) and by 30 Romanian academics (led by Ioan Bogdan).
 A large crowd of Romanians joined the procession which accompanied the body on the first leg of its transportation back into the Kingdom of Bulgaria.
 Still in October 1911, Agura was inducted as a Commander in the Order of the Star of Romania, with a decree signed by King Carol while, unbeknown to him, the recipient was dying.

 In an obituary piece, Iorga observed that Agura's visit and death had come just as Bulgaria–Romania relations were degenerating into enmity.
 In that context, Miletich spoke at the vigil in a friendly but restrained manner.
 However, Iorga also noted having held no hostility toward the deceased himself, whom he regarded as an "old and beloved acquaintance".
 His arrival at Iași, had been especially moving, since he was already decrepit and "brought down by disease", paying an homage that Romanians themselves tended to abstain from.
 Iorga also observed that Agura's casket was draped in the Romanian tricolor, arguing that this was perhaps the last instance for the colors to appear in Bulgaria without their being carried there by a "conquering army."
-His wife Anastasia, whom he had married in Bulgaria, wrote a thankful letter to Romanian journalists: "The sympathies offered by the Romanian press have been like a sweet caress for me and my children, in these moments of despair."
+His wife Anastasia, whom he had married in Bulgaria, wrote a thankful letter to Romanian journalists.
+It read: "The sympathies offered by the Romanian press have been like a sweet caress for me and my children, in these moments of despair."